Profit is one of the aim of any business, no matter how much value they offer or what they represent.

 - The policyholder is the person in whose name the insurance contract is written, also known as the insured.

 How Does Insurance Work

 Understanding the business model and how insurance companies work will give you a background insight of how they make their profits.
-Insurance, of no doubt is a risk business, More like insurance companies betting on risk.
-The risk that there won’t be peril, death, damage, loss and expect the insurer to pay out.
+The risk that there won’t be peril, death, damage, loss, and expect the insurer to payout.